 Election economics: Biden victory projected as Senate hangs in the balance

 Joe Biden’s projected victory implies a possible era of significant changes to address the pandemic, expand domestic health care, modernize the nation’s infrastructure and adopt expansionary fiscal policy—all of which will define the economic policy landscape over the next two years.
-However, the party that controls the Senate will determine the scope of ...
-READ MORE >
+However, the party that controls the Senate will determine the scope of that change, and that outcome is pending the two runoffs for the seats in Georgia. … READ MORE >

 An inconclusive outcome: Election produces no winner, expected court challenge

-The American election produced no clear outcome in the race for the presidency on Tuesday night, and instead brought uncertainty, financial market volatility and political risk across the business world.
-Based on market action overnight, one observation is clear: Markets prefer neither Democrats nor Republicans, but rather stability.
-And for the next ...
-READ MORE >
+The presidential election produced no clear outcome on Tuesday night, and instead brought uncertainty, financial market volatility and political risk across the business world. … READ MORE >

 Small and medium size firms in crisis: A message from the real economy

 The condition of small and medium-size firms implies a potential inflection point in the nascent economic rebound following the near shutdown of the economy last spring.
-Without further reform and support of the signature Paycheck Protection Program (PPP)—which provided a vital lifeline to those firms during the worst of the pandemic—there will be an ...
-READ MORE >
+Without further reform and support of the signature Paycheck Protection Program (PPP)—which provided a vital lifeline to those firms during the worst of the pandemic—there will be an increase in bankruptcies, followed by another round of job losses, this time tilted toward the permanent elimination of jobs that support the bulk of the American middle and working classes. … READ MORE >

 RSM’s exclusive MMBI survey reveals how the Main Street Lending Program can be improved